davisade/final/status.md

 #### What have you not done for your project yet?

-Create the code to select each body feature
+Create the code to select each body feature.

 #### What problems, if any, have you encountered?